Posts

 Seven-Layer Spider Dip

-By choosing fresh, nutritious ingredients and controlling portion sizes, a 7-layer dip can be a fun and brain-healthy snack!
+This 7-layer dip is a fun and brain-healthy snack!

 Here’s a recipe from The Bakers Mama (I use Greek yogurt instead of sour cream)